GoogleCloudPlatform/bigquery-utils/scripts/optimization/README.md

 ### Examples of querying script results

-* Top 100 tables with the highest bytes processed
+* Top 100 queries with the highest bytes processed

   ```sql
   SELECT *